IBM Watson: Hardware

 The system is workload-optimized, integrating massively parallel POWER7 processors and built on IBM's DeepQA technology, which it uses to generate hypotheses, gather massive evidence, and analyze data.
 Watson employs a cluster of ninety IBM Power 750 servers, each of which uses a 3.5 GHz POWER7 eight-core processor, with four threads per core.
-In total, the system has 2,880 POWER7 processor threads and 16 terabytes of RAM.
+In total, the system uses 2,880 POWER7 processor threads and 16 terabytes of RAM.

 According to John Rennie, Watson can process 500 gigabytes (the equivalent of a million books) per second.
 IBM master inventor and senior consultant Tony Pearson estimated Watson's hardware cost at about three million dollars.
 Its Linpack performance stands at 80 TeraFLOPs, which is about half as fast as the cut-off line for the Top 500 Supercomputers list.
 According to Rennie, all content was stored in Watson's RAM for the Jeopardy game because data stored on hard drives would be too slow to compete with human Jeopardy champions.

 Data

 The sources of information for Watson include encyclopedias, dictionaries, thesauri, newswire articles and literary works.
-Watson also used databases, taxonomies and ontologies including DBPedia, WordNet and Yago.
+Watson also used databases, taxonomies and ontologies including DBpedia, WordNet and YAGO.
 The IBM team provided Watson with millions of documents, including dictionaries, encyclopedias and other reference material, that it could use to build its knowledge.

 Operation

 Watson parses questions into different keywords and sentence fragments in order to find statistically related phrases.
-Watson's main innovation was not in the creation of a new algorithm for this operation but rather its ability to quickly execute hundreds of proven language analysis algorithms simultaneously.
+Watson's main innovation was not in the creation of a new algorithm for this operation, but rather its ability to quickly execute hundreds of proven language analysis algorithms simultaneously.
 The more algorithms that find the same answer independently, the more likely Watson is to be correct.
 Once Watson has a small number of potential solutions, it is able to check against its database to ascertain whether the solution makes sense or not.